Last updated on: January 27, 2026

 - Ensure that Asynchronous Pattern is on.

-The following screenshot shows that the task took 11 minutes to process.
-The Power Automate workflow continued to the next step only after the iDMS job was completed.
+In the example below, the task took 11 minutes to process, and the workflow proceeded to the next step only after the iDMS job was complete.

 C#